 2. Side Bangs with Long Hair

-Long hair and bangs are a pretty cool combo that you can take up a notch up flipping your side bang style.
+Long hair and bangs are a pretty cool combo that you can take up a notch flipping your side bang style.
 Use your curling iron to flip your hair upwards, creating this fierce yet dramatic style.

 3. Side Bangs on Medium Hair

 Lob power forever, right!?
 Well, if you want to mix up this beloved style without going for a big chop, the side bang might be perfect for you.
 We love how the side bang style can frame your face, accentuating your features, while you still maintain this cool-girl look.
+Give this style some texture and volume by spraying a little Suave Dry Texture Finishing Spray.

 4. Faux Side Bangs